AminAliakbari/FuseDR-Net/README.md

 Note 1: The raw TJU dataset can be obtained from the Zenodo database under accession code: https://doi.org/10.5281/zenodo.6379165

-## Prepration
+## Preparation

-1- place the datasets in the following pathes:
+1- place the datasets in the following paths:

     NASA: .\data\NASA data\data

     TJU: .\data\TJU data\Dataset_3_NCM_NCA_battery

-2- dataset prepration:
+2- dataset preparation:

     - For NASA dataset: